 3. Buckling of aluminum both sides on the forward gunnels 4.
 Cracking both sides on the main chine welds 5.
 Failure of forward bow structure supports 6.

 The fatigue of welds where the chine and the gunnel meets 8.
 The flexing of the metal between the chine and the gunnel is causing the metal to chip off.

-Review about: Rh Boats Boat Repair.
+Product or Service Mentioned: Rh Boats Boat Repair.

 Reason of review: Bad quality.